PAMinerva/LearnDirectX/Tutorials/01-HelloWorld/hello-frame-buffering.md

 ## D3D12HelloFrameBuffering: code review

 Now, we are ready to review the code of the sample.
-Let’s start with the application class.
+Let's start with the application class.

 ```{code-block} cpp
 :caption: D3D12HelloFrameBuffering/D3D12HelloFrameBuffering.h